About South Korea

 - Processed through the Bank Giro System, with final settlement done using BOK-Wire+.

-- By volume, credit cards are the most popular form of cashless payment in South Korea, with 35 domestic card-issuing companies in use as well as Visa and MasterCard, all EMV-compliant.
+- By volume, credit cards are the most popular form of cashless payment in South Korea, with 110.98 million in circulation from 35 domestic card-issuing companies as well as Visa and Mastercard, all EMV-compliant.

 - With most consumers using debit and credit cards for daily expenses such as dining and transportation, South Korea’s rate of cash payments now ranks as one of the lowest in the world.